In this video for beginners, I explain the difference between A, AS and À.

 That's it for today.
 I hope you enjoyed this grammar point.

-Take the time you need to complete this exercise and if you have any questions, of course, feel free to ask them in the comments of the video.
-If you liked the video, don't forget to put a like.
-And if you are new to the channel, don't forget to subscribe.
+Take as much time as you need to complete this exercise, and if you have any questions, of course, don't hesitate to ask them in the video comments.
+If you liked the video, don't forget to give it a like.
+And if you're new to the channel, don't forget to subscribe.

 See you soon.